-For students leaving Care, Treatment, Correction and Custody programs, a case conference will be set with appropriate Board staff to determine an appropriate transition plan.
+For students leaving Education and Community Partnership Programs, a case conference will be set with appropriate Board staff to determine an appropriate transition plan.

 Programs Offered by Other Boards of Education

 Currently, the Board does not purchase programs or services from other Boards.